jackyangzzh/jackyang.io/_projects/xr-design-handbook.md

 ## What's Inside

 - Side-by-side comparisons of locomotion, input, and comfort recommendations from Meta, Apple, Microsoft, Google, Niantic, and more.
-- Pattern write-ups distilled from internal Microsoft documentation plus public talks—all tagged so contributors can cross-reference scenarios quickly.
+- Pattern write-ups distilled from public docs, conference talks, and field notes from building on Microsoft Mesh—all tagged so contributors can cross-reference scenarios quickly.
 - Links to canonical PDFs, WWDC/Build sessions, and academic papers so designers can go from inspiration to implementation without guesswork.

 ## How I Maintain It